Our story

 Exclusively renewable energy since the founding of the company — Our company history

-The driving force of Ilmatar is to keep cutting edge.
-For us, clean and renewable energy is more than a commodity.
-The transition towards clean energy is crucial for mitigating climate change.
-Energy production must be emission-free and thoroughly sustainable.
-We strive to spearhead this transition and to rewrite the rules for long-term value creation on the local and the national level.
+We are driven by a desire to stay at the forefront of development.
+For us, clean and renewable energy is more than a commodity—it is a key part of the solution to mitigating climate change.
+Energy production must be emission-free and sustainable.
+We aim to play a leading role in this transition and to create long-term value both locally and nationally.

 Ownership of the company